rism-digital/kapellmeisterbuch/README.md

 ## Deployment
 Deployment requires configuring the gulpfile to connect to the server.
-The server must be already setup ad configured to have access from the host machine via ssh with key authentication.
+The server must be already setup and configured to have access from the host machine via ssh with key authentication.

 ### Environments
 The gulpfile is designed to automate _staging_ or _production_ deployment.